-Rehabilitation of Existing Bridges as Detailed in Exhibit 4b Section 2.4
+Rehabilitation of Existing Bridges as Detailed in Exhibit 4b Section 2.4 b.

-- b.
 Early completion project scope items:

 - Completing the Interim Condition 1 up to 60 days early prior to substantial completion

-- Completing Interim Condition 2 up to 60 days early opening of relocated US 21 to avoid at grade railroad crossing
+- Completing Interim Condition 2 up to 60 days early opening of relocated US 21 to avoid at-grade railroad crossing

 - c.
 Mitigation strategies to control schedule growth associated with:

 - Material lead time and acquisition

 - Coordination with adjacent projects

 - Utility coordination and relocations

 - Railroad coordination

 - d.
-Minimizing impacts to traffic

-- e.
-Reduce environmental impacts
+Minimizing impacts to traffic including but not limited to closure duration of Community Road - e.
+Reduce environmental impacts - f.

-- f.
 Avoidance of Dominion Energy detention pond